Roald87/roald87.github.io/_posts/2019-04-07-ev-market-share-forecast.markdown

 - [Code](https://github.com/Roald87/ev_forecast)

-✨ *Updated for blog on 23 December 2020* ✨

 ## Model

 The model used in the article[^1] works as follows: the quickest way to go from point A (no electric cars) to B (all vehicles are electric) is a straight line.
 Since you can not suddenly produce a number of electrical vehicles equal to the entire demand of new vehicles, a supply chain for the electric vehicle market has to be build up.
 Therefore three phases are identified in the model: